s546652/GDP-1-Project_Team_1/DataBase/ReadMe.md

 **09/30/2022**
 <p> Still working on how to implement centralized database.
 Came accross many online dataHosting servers like azure and back4app.

+<p> Created accounts at Azure and blueHost to try implementing database hosting for iOS app.